As I’m preparing for our upcoming Classical Conversations (CC) year, I’m updating our Community Map Challenge document.

 How to Organize a Community Map Challenge

-During our opening meeting I ask each family how many maps they did that week.
+I ask each family how many maps they did that week.
 I type each number into my calculator as I’m standing there, announce the week’s total, write in on my “Director’s Map Tally” sheet, and shade in the appropriate number of boxes in our graphic.
 (If that sounds too complicated for you, ask another parent to help you type numbers into the calculator and write the number down.
 You can always shade in the graphic at home and show it next week in class.)
 Every map traced is celebrated as a contribution to our community goal.
 We never try to make the kids feel like they are competing against each other.
 There are always some kids that are doing A LOT of maps and some who are doing less, but that’s ok.
 When we meet our goal, I buy ice cream for everyone!
 I love the camaraderie it creates!

 Here it is!
 I’m so happy to share this great map tracking PDF graphic with you.
 (The images behind the graphic are my own personal artwork and are protected by copyright.
 Please contact me if you have any questions about the use of them!)

 This graphic is also available for $4.99 in my store.
 If you purchase the file, you get the PDF plus a fully editable Microsoft Word version.

 I like to print one graphic per semester on card stock and have my director’s tally sheet on the back.
 So, this year I’ll print the 10,000 maps page for the first semester.
 I print the second one on another piece of card stock for the second semester and staple it on top of the first so my tally sheet doesn’t get separated from the graphic.
 The Word document is totally unlocked so you can change the numbers, font, and the images behind the bar graph!
 Have fun with it!
 If you find a new creative use for it, please share it with me.
 You can find me here or on Facebook.